 Too low: <50 mg/dL call physician/911 based on symptoms

 Too low for exercise: <70 mg/dL give sugar

 Too high for exercise: >250 mg/dL call physician, risk of ketoacidosis

 Too high: >350 mg/dL call physician/911 based on symptoms

 ***If doing an exercise class or performing exercise in long bouts (longer than 60 minutes) blood glucose should be checked every 30 minutes to ensure ongoing safety.

 Ya’ll, that’s it.
 Really.
 All of these things are easy, quick, and well within our scope of practice.
 If we are claiming to provide primary care (which we definitely claim to do and actually do all the time!), we need to do the things that go along with it.
 You may be thinking that, even if these things are quick and easy, you can’t afford the extra minutes.
 When exercising someone with a chronic disease, you can’t afford not to spend the time.
-It could literally mean life and death in some cases.
+It could literally mean life or death in some cases.
 You may find out some surprising things!
 Maybe they’ve been struggling with loading needles in to their lancet device, and there’s an opportunity for some education and functional training.

 The future of our profession may be providing exercise as an intervention for people with all kinds of chronic diseases like anxiety or depression.
 We already treat cancer and chronic pain.
 We need to be treating obesity and hypertension as a primary intervention.
 It will not be long before we are providing interventions for the prevention of a stroke based on a patient’s risk factors, so you better be good at taking blood pressures.
 Exercise prescription based on your genetic profile is already on its way where we will be able to predict the risk of a cardiovascular event at different intensities.
 You may even need to start incorporating a patient’s social determinants of health in to your plan of care if you haven’t already.
 Are you ready for this?